-(2) to seek or defend an emergency order to protect the health, safety, welfare, or interests of a party, or [insert term for family or household member as defined in [state civil protection order statute]] if a successor lawyer is not immediately available to represent that person.
-In that event, subsections (a) and (b) apply when the party, or [insert term for family or household member] is represented by a successor lawyer or reasonable measures are taken to protect the health, safety, welfare, or interests of that person.
+- 1 interests of a party, or [insert term for family or household member as defined in [state civil - 2 protection order statute]] if a successor lawyer is not immediately available to represent that - 3 person.
+In that event, subsections (a) and (b) apply when the party, or [insert term for family or - 4 household member] is represented by a successor lawyer or reasonable measures are taken to - 5 protect the health, safety, welfare, or interests of that person.

 The disqualification requirement for collaborative lawyers after collaborative law concludes is a fundamental defining characteristic of collaborative law.
-As previously discussed, this (Prefatory Note) this section extends the disqualification provision to "matters related to the collaborative matter" in addition to the matter described in the collaborative law participation agreement.
-It also extends the disqualification provision to lawyers in a law firm with which the collaborative lawyer is associated addition to the lawyer him or herself, so called "imputed disqualification".
+As previously discussed (Prefatory Note) this section extends the disqualification provision to "matters related to the collaborative matter" in addition to the matter described in the collaborative law participation agreement.
+It also extends the disqualification provision to lawyers in a law firm with which the collaborative lawyer is associated in addition to the collaborative lawyer him or herself, so called "imputed disqualification."
 Appropriate exceptions to the disqualification requirement are made for representation to seek emergency orders (see section 7) and to allow collaborative lawyers to present agreements to a tribunal for approval (section 5(f) and 8).